-Furthermore, it is necessary to deal with not only the room configurations and object arrangements that differ for each home environment, but also grouping of places based on the arrangement of objects and names of specific areas.
-Therefore, we consider that it is important to appropriately generalize and form place categories based on the object positions while dealing with the uncertainty of the observations.
-In an attempt to solve these issues, unsupervised learning approaches for spatial concepts were conducted in studies related to autonomous place categorization by a robot~\cite{ataniguchi_IROS2017,ataniguchi_IFAC2016,ref:taniguchi2016spatial,taniguchi2018unsupervised,ref:isobe2017learning,katsumata2019spcomapping}.
-Taniguchi et al. proposed nonparametric Bayesian spatial concept acquisition methods, SpCoA~\cite{ref:taniguchi2016spatial} and SpCoA++~\cite{taniguchi2018unsupervised}, that integrate self-localization and unsupervised word-segmentation from speech signals as PGMs through the latent variables of spatial concepts.
-In this context, spatial concepts mean place category knowledge autonomously formed based on multimodal information of spatial experience by the robot in the environment.
-Their methods improved the accuracy of self-localization and recognition of the place names in the spoken sentences.
-Moreover, SpCoSLAM~\cite{ataniguchi_IROS2017} realized the online learning of spatial concepts, language models, and maps.
-Katsumata et al. proposed a Markov random field-based statistical semantic mapping method, SpCoMapping~\cite{katsumata2019spcomapping}, for segmentation of place categories in a 2D grid map to determine the area to be cleaned by vacuum cleaner robots.
-Additionally, the unsupervised learning approach for the spatial concept formation was also adopted for navigational tasks at the Future Convenience Store Challenge of the WRS 2018~\cite{lotfi2018WRS}.
-However, these studies are mainly focused on the place category formation and the learning of words corresponding to these places, and did not use learned knowledge for tidying up objects.
+It is important to appropriately generalize and form place categories based on object positions while dealing with the uncertainty of the observations.
+To solve these issues, unsupervised learning approaches for spatial concepts were utilized in studies related to autonomous place categorization by a robot~\cite{ataniguchi_IROS2017,ataniguchi_IFAC2016,ref:taniguchi2016spatial,taniguchi2018unsupervised,ref:isobe2017learning,katsumata2019spcomapping}.
+Taniguchi et al. proposed nonparametric Bayesian spatial concept acquisition methods, SpCoA~\cite{ref:taniguchi2016spatial} and SpCoA++~\cite{taniguchi2018unsupervised}, which integrate self-localization and unsupervised word-segmentation from speech signals as PGMs through the latent variables of spatial concepts.
+Their methods improve the accuracy of self-localization and recognition of the place names in spoken sentences.
+Moreover, SpCoSLAM~\cite{ataniguchi_IROS2017} realizes online learning of spatial concepts, language models, and maps.
+Katsumata et al. proposed a Markov random field-based statistical semantic mapping method, SpCoMapping~\cite{katsumata2019spcomapping}, for the segmentation of place categories in a two-dimensional (2D) grid map to determine the area to be cleaned by vacuum cleaner robots.
+Such a PGM approach for the spatial concept formation was also adopted for navigational tasks in the Future Convenience Store Challenge of the WRS 2018~\cite{lotfi2018WRS}.
+However, these studies are mainly focused on the place category formation and the learning of words corresponding to these places, and did not use the learned knowledge for tidying up objects.